cleverhare/cleverhare/Readme.md

 - 📫 How to reach me **soumyajitbrah@gmail.com**

-- ⚡ Fun fact **I love to play cricket so I love make cricket related projects**
+- ⚡ Fun fact **I love to play cricket so I love to make cricket related projects**

 ## 🚀 Languages and Tools: